Committees

 Members

-Chair: Jami Joannes, Charlotte County Chamber of Commerce jjoannes@charlottecountychamber.org
+Chair: Jamie Joannes, Charlotte County Chamber of Commerce, Inc.

 To support and assist Chamber activities and events.
-Providing valuable education about the Chamber to members and prospects.
-Joining the Ambassador Committee can lay in the foundation for more in-depth involvement and the heightened visibility you receive provides more recognition for your business.
+Profiding valuable education about th Chamber to members and prospects.
+Joining the Ambassador Committee can lay the foundation for more in-depth involvement and the heightened visibility you receive provides more rcognition for your business.

 Christmas Parade